elastic/curator/docs/index.rst

 Compatibility
 -------------

-The Elasticsearch Curator API is compatible with Elasticsearch versions 1.x through 2.0, and supports Python versions 2.6 and later.
+The Elasticsearch Curator Python API is compatible with Elasticsearch versions 1.x through 2.0, and supports Python versions 2.6 and later.

 Example Usage